A DAY IN THE LIFE

 06

-When Life Quietly Begins at Forty
+Life Begins at Forty

 They say life begins at 40.
-For me, it has never felt like a cliché or a comforting phrase.
+For me, it has never felt like a cliche or a comforting phrase.
 It feels more like a quiet truth, something that has been building in the background of my life, waiting patiently to be acknowledged.

 Relearning How to Begin the Day